guertinlab/Nascent_RNA_Methods/README.md

 `bowtie2` : aligns sequence reads to reference sequences. http://bowtie-bio.sourceforge.net/bowtie2/index.shtml

 `seqtk` : a multifunctional toolkit for processing sequence files.
-We only exploit two functionalities: trimming a define number of bases from the ends of reads and reverse complementing sequence reads. https://github.com/lh3/seqtk
+We only use two functionalities: trimming a define number of bases from the ends of reads and reverse complementing sequence reads. https://github.com/lh3/seqtk

 `cutadapt` : removes a defined sequence, such as adapter sequence, from sequence reads.  https://cutadapt.readthedocs.io/en/stable/